 We are far less adapted to foods that only exist because of human agriculture and are only edible when extensively processed and cooked.
 These are the foods that we need to limit our exposure to when trying to improve our health:

 A growing body of scientific evidence indicates that these agricultural and processed foods promote overweight and diseases linked to overweight, including diabetes, cardiovascular disease, and some cancers.
 In the best diet, these foods are consumed only in limited amounts or not at all.

 What about whole grains?
 If you consume cereals and legumes, it is best to consume them in their least refined forms, such as whole grain bread, brown rice, and so on.
 Research shows that people who consume whole grains have better health than those who consume refined grains, partly due to beneficial aspects of whole grains, partially due to the fact that people who eat whole grains also are more likely to exercise regularly, maintain healthy body weights, avoid smoking, and have higher incomes.

-First of all, fruits, vegetables, nuts, soft seeds, and lean meats are the foods most compatible with the human digestive system.
+First of all, meats and fats, and to a lesser extent, nuts, fatty fruits (e.g. olives, avocados), sweet fruits and berries, and non-starchy vegetables are the foods most compatible with the human digestive system.
 Cereals and legumes are not digestible unless processed, and even when processed are difficult to digest.
 These foods contain anti-nutrients that prevent the human gut from assimilating their proteins, minerals, and some of their B-vitamins.
 Milk products contain lactose, which causes digestive difficulties for may people, and milk is by Nature designed for the nutritional needs of growing non-human animals.

 Secondly, this True Human Diet provides higher concentrations of the essential amino acids, fatty acids, vitamins, and minerals because it is composed of the most nutrient-dense foods.